 The Foundation reserves the exclusive right to determine, within the framework of applicable law and regulations, the qualitative standards for the evaluation of applications forwarded to it by the responsible agency in the United States.
-The Foundation and Ben-Gurion University of the Negev are not under any obligation to provide the reasons for its decisions regarding the allocation of Fellowships.
+The Technion is not under any obligation to provide the reasons for its decisions regarding the allocation of Fellowships.

 Please note: Candidates who have served in the Armed Forces of the United States will be given preference, provided their qualifications are approximately equivalent to those of other candidates.

 Fulbright Post-Doctoral Scholar Program is administered by the Council for International Exchange of Scholars (CIES) on behalf of the Department of State.
 Details on the program and on submission of applications may be found at CIES.

 Those interested may also contact the CIES staff member responsible for the Middle East region for further information: Kaitlin Jewett, Institute of International Education.